 Changes in the kidneys: Aging kidneys may become less able to reclaim water and electrolytes from the urine (concentrate urine), and, as a result, more water may be excreted in urine.

-Less fluid in the body: In older people, the body contains less fluid.
-Only 45% of body weight is fluid in older people, compared with 60% in younger people.
-This change means that a slight loss of fluid and sodium, as can result from a fever or from not eating and drinking enough (sometimes for only a day or two), can have more serious consequences in older people.
+Less fluid in the body: In older adults, the body contains less fluid.
+Only 45% of body weight is fluid in older adults, compared with 60% in younger people.
+This change means that a slight loss of fluid and sodium, as can result from a fever or from not eating and drinking enough (sometimes for only a day or two), can have more serious consequences in older adults.

-Inability to obtain water: Some older people have physical problems that prevent them from getting something to drink when they are thirsty.
+Inability to obtain water: Some older adults have mobility or other physical challenges that prevent them from getting something to drink when they are thirsty.
 Others may have dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more , which may prevent them from realizing they are thirsty or from saying so.
-These people may have to depend on other people to provide them with water.
+They may have to depend on other people to provide them with water.

 The above situations can result in losing fluid or not consuming enough fluid and thus can cause a high sodium level in blood (hypernatremia Hypernatremia (High Level of Sodium in the Blood) In hypernatremia, the level of sodium in blood is too high.
 Hypernatremia involves dehydration, which can have many causes, including not drinking enough fluids, diarrhea, kidney dysfunction... read more ) and/or dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more .
-Because these situations are more common among older people, hypernatremia is also more common among them.
-Hypernatremia is poorly tolerated by older people and can result in confusion, coma, and death if severe.
+Because these situations are more common among older adults, hypernatremia is also more common among them.
+Hypernatremia can have major effects on older adults and can result in confusion (delirium Delirium Delirium is a sudden, fluctuating, and usually reversible disturbance of mental function.
+It is characterized by an inability to pay attention, disorientation, an inability to think clearly... read more ), coma Stupor and Coma Stupor is unresponsiveness from which a person can be aroused only by vigorous, physical stimulation.
+Coma is unresponsiveness from which a person cannot be aroused and in which the person's... read more , and death if severe.

 Drugs Mentioned In This Article